bradbrownjr/docker/README.md

 - games-vm
   - EmulatorJS - Host emulators and ROMs for play over web browser
   - Minecraft - Bedrock Edition survival server for family use
+  - portainer_agent - Connects to Portainer on applications-vm for one-stop management of Docker
   - Veloren - Open souce MMORPG, hosted locally for family/friend use
+  - Watchtower - Keeps containers up to date

 The network
 -----------